koen-vr/algo-collect/cmd/publish/readme.md

 Step by step setup and collection publication routine.
 While the goal is to automate things.
 At this point, steps are split up for manual verification and corrections when needed.

-**ToDo: Varify IPFS Uploads: download and check hashes** **Verification needs to be done manually for now**
+**ToDo: Varify IPFS Uploads: download and check hashes**

+**Verification needs to be done manually for now**

-> 0. Setup the configuration
+0. Setup the configuration

 ```
 setup the environment variables
 avoid storing pass-phrase in files
 ```

-> 1. Create and start a network node
+1. Create and start a network node

 ```
 go run ./cmd/publish network create
 go run ./cmd/publish network start
 ```

-> 2. Create and set up the manager account.
+2. Create and set up the manager account.
->    - use info to check on account balance
+   - use info to check on account balance
->    - on a `devnet` node it funds the account
+   - on a `devnet` node it funds the account

 ```
 go run ./cmd/publish account create
 go run ./cmd/publish account info
 ```

-> 3. Build and push the collection contract
+3. Build and push the collection contract

 ```
 go run ./cmd/publish contract build
 go run ./cmd/publish contract push
 ```

-> 4. Setup the ASA Data for the contract
+4. Setup the ASA Data for the contract

 ```
 go run ./cmd/publish contract image
 go run ./cmd/publish contract meta
 ```

-> 5. Setup the ASA Data for the assets
+5. Setup the ASA Data for the assets

 ```
 go run ./cmd/publish assets image
 go run ./cmd/publish assets meta
 ```

-> 6. Build transactions and mint assets
+6. Build transactions and mint assets

 ```
 go run ./cmd/publish assets mint
 ```

+While plenty of artifacts are created in the `./assets` folder, the primary file will be the `./assets/assets.json` file as it contains the network id of all ASA assets published onto the network.
+As well as the `./assets/accounts/<manager>.acc` as it is the account that created and owns the assets.

 ### Extra commands